 Earlier in the interview, Cam'ron revealed that, at the height of his career, he spent $80k on 25 furs "for the neighborhood," and another $100k on Diplomat chains.
 Though he says he stopped spending money recklessly on lavish items like clothing, jewelry and cars because he doesn't feel he was shown enough appreciation for his acts of generosity, the most likely reason he put the kibosh on spending is that his bank account wasn't being replenished over time.

 Cam'ron isn't the only 40-something-year-old emcee to preach fiscal responsibility, either.
-JAY-Z spends more than a few bars on his newly-released album, 4:44, reminding everyone the importance of credit and making wise investments.
+JAY-Z spends more than a few bars on his newly-released album, 4:44, reminding every one of the importance of credit and making wise investments.

 Taking photos of money phones while sitting on private jets for the 'Gram might seem like a great idea at the time, but you know what's even better?
 Health insurance and meals for the next 40 years.